A common question we are asked is that of the difference between dry cleaning and steam cleaning, and which one is best suited for our customers.

 Conversely, steam cleaning – through its use of an organic process – can completely break down the buildup of dirt, whilst removing the threat of the dirt hardening as a result of the water used.
 Carpets that have been steam cleaned, therefore tend to remain fresh for longer, as opposed to dry cleaned surfaces.

-Jena’s Carpet Cleaning are the premier providers of carpet steam cleaning Melbourne wide, and can effectively deep cleanse your carpet, revitalising its fibres and ensuring it lasts for a long time to come.
-We also offer services for steam cleaning 24/7, for total convenience during those unforeseen emergencies, and you can contact us at anytime.
+Jena’s Carpet Cleaning is the premier providers of carpet steam cleaning, and can effectively deep cleanse your carpet, revitalising its fibres and ensuring it lasts for a long time to come.